by Jonathan Abramowitz, PhD, ABPP

 This article was initially published in the Fall 2007 edition of the OCD Newsletter.

-In contrast, to non-postpartum OCD, the postpartum variant typically comes on rapidly, sometimes within a week of giving birth.
-Research also indicates that postpartum OCD most often involves scary obsessions related to harm befalling the newborn infant (in contrast to obsessions having to do with contamination, paperwork mistakes, order and symmetry, and hoarding).
+In contrast, to non-perinatal OCD, the perinatal variant typically comes on rapidly, sometimes within a week of giving birth.
+Research also indicates that perinatal OCD most often involves scary obsessions related to harm befalling the newborn infant (in contrast to obsessions having to do with contamination, paperwork mistakes, order and symmetry, and hoarding).
 In some instances, sufferers report obsessions having to do with accidental harm, while in others the obsessions involve unwanted thoughts or ideas of intentionally harming the newborn.
 Some examples of the kinds of postpartum obsessions encountered in our clinic are as follows:

 - The idea that the baby could die in her sleep (S.I.D.S).

 - The thought of dropping the baby from a high place.

 - The thought of putting the baby in the microwave.

 - Thoughts of the baby choking and not being able to save him.

 - Unwanted impulses to shake the baby to see what would happen.

 - Thoughts of poking the baby in the soft spot in her head (fontanel).

 - Thoughts of drowning the baby during a bath.